 The Best European Tax Havens Where You Can Pay Zero or Low Taxes

-The great thing about Europe is because of its relative small size you can be anywhere in a few hours.
-So, which countries are the best European tax havens of 2021?
+The great thing about Europe is because of its relatively small size, and you can be anywhere in a few hours.
+So, which countries are the best European tax havens of 2023?

 Monaco

-While, Monaco may not be for everybody it is perhaps the last true tax haven in Europe.
-Monaco does not levy any kind of income tax on its residents, unless your French!
-For everybody else you’ll never have to deal with the Monaco tax authorities.
-You can live an enviable lifestyle on the Mediterranean with a perfect year round climate.
+While Monaco may not be for everybody, it is Europe’s last true tax haven.
+Monaco does not levy any kind of income tax on its residents unless you’re French!
+For everybody else, you’ll never have to deal with the Monaco tax authorities.
+You can live an enviable lifestyle in the Mediterranean with a perfect year-round climate.
 Monaco is one of the best European tax havens to be based if you can afford it.

 See how to get Monaco residency here.